sctg-development/flow-dilution/README.md

   - Mass flow rates
   - Critical pressures
   - Gas mixture concentrations
+  - Final calibration gas concentration
+- Predefined calibration concentrations (5-1000 ppm)
 - Scientific notation display for precise values
 - Responsive design for desktop and mobile use
+- Detailed gas properties display for each inlet

+## Usage

+### General Dilution

+1. Select gas mixtures for both inlets
+2. Adjust inlet pressures using the sliders
+3. Choose appropriate orifice sizes
+4. View results in the table below

+### Calibration Gas Dilution

+1. Set the temperature
+2. Configure the dilution gas (typically N₂)
+3. Select the calibration gas concentration
+4. Adjust pressures and orifice sizes
+5. View resulting concentration and flow rates
+6. Optional: View detailed gas properties for each inlet

+Note: The mass of the calibration gas (ppm values) is ignored in calculations as 1000 ppm = 0.1% is within ISO 9300:2022 standard tolerance.

 ## Technical Stack